Topčider railway station: 2018 revitalization

-Two intermittent lines of public transportation were added, tram No. 3L and bus No. 38A, but the complaints from the passengers that the station is simply not adequate continued.
+Two intermittent lines of public transportation were added, tram No. 3L and bus No. 38A, but the complaints from the passengers that the station is simply inadequate continued.
 Still, in July 2018 more trains were transferred to the station: international trains to Thessaloniki and Sofia and the tourist line "Romantika", to Sremski Karlovci.

-By June 2021, the station remained hard to reach, and the passengers kept being confused.
-Instead of Prokop or Topčider, the New Belgrade railway station de facto took over the role of the main station, despite being as inadequately equipped.
-It turned out to be the busiest one, with better connections with other parts of the city and way more accessible.
+By June 2021, the station remained hard to reach, and passengers remained confused.
+Instead of Prokop or Topčider, the New Belgrade railway station took over the de facto role of the main station, despite being as inadequately equipped.
+It turned out to be the busiest one, with better connections with other parts of the city and being much more accessible.
 The Topčider station was closed for passengers again on 1 October 2021 and all lines were rerouted to Prokop, leaving the city without a facility to load cars as the Zemun freight station still wasn't finished.